vokter/vokter/README.md

 | 415 | 6 | The request body has an invalid format. |
 | 404 | 7 | The specified job to cancel does not exist. |

-### Notification: OK
+## Notifications

 Notifications are REST requests, sent as POSTs, to the provided client URL at any time.
-The client URL should be implemented to accept the requests below.
+The client URL should be implemented to accept the two requests below.

+### Differences found

 When detected differences are matched with keywords, Vokter sends notifications to the provided client URL with the following JSON body:
 ```javascript